 Mail a written request to the Board of Physical Therapy and Occupational Therapy.

 P.O.
 Box 110806, Juneau, AK 99811-0806 along with a $20.00 money order or check made payable to the State of Alaska.
 Allow three weeks processing time from the date we receive your request.

 Yes, licensing records are public documents and available to members of the public upon written request and payment of copying fees.
 Information considered confidential and not releasable to the general public include social security numbers and other information considered confidential by state or federal law.
-Your address of record is public information and is displayed on the division’s internet licensing search program.
+Your address of record is public information and is displayed on the division’s online License Search.
 Licensees have expressed concern that their address is so readily available.
 Some licensees have elected to have a post office box or practice location for their official address of record to avoid having their residential address easily accessible.
 Please be advised that all notices from the Board (renewal notices, licenses, and other legal documents) will be mailed to the address of record provided.

 To obtain a Certified True Copy, take the original document and a photocopy to a notary public so he/she may compare the original to the photocopy of the document.
 Either the applicant or the notary must write, “I certify this to be a true copy of the original document” on the photocopy and attest to that fact by signing the document and having it notarized.